BDC Hamburger Icon

 • Vendor management

-Most companies use CRM software to monitor each channel’s performance and provide appropriate support, such as printed sales materials, advertising, content and partner compensation.
+Most companies use customer relationship management (CRM) software to monitor each channel’s performance and provide appropriate support, such as printed sales materials, advertising, content and partner compensation.
 The best CRM software solutions often include robust channel management capabilities.

 When establishing a channel management strategy, you must do the following: